Outperforming the market portfolio with a given probability: On quantile hedging. On quantile hedging

 \end{rem}

-By analogy with \cite{FL99}, we shall present a probabilistic characterization of $V(T,x,p)$.
-First, we will generalize the Neyman-Pearson lemma (see e.g. \cite[Theorem A.28]{MR2169807}) in the next result. \begin{lem} Suppose that \asmref{as:fassp} holds and $g$ satisfies \eqref{eq:asmong}.
-Let $A \in \mathcal{F}_T$ satisfy
+By analogy with~\cite{FL99}, we shall present a probabilistic characterization of $V(T,x,p)$.
+First, we will generalize the Neyman--Pearson lemma (see, e.g.,~\cite{MR2169807}, Theorem A.28) in the next result. \begin{lem} Suppose that Assumption \ref{asfassp} holds, and $g$ satisfies (\ref {eqasmong}).
+Let $A \in\mathcal{F}_T$ satisfy

 Then